Regents to present PUF check for new university in South Texas

 Prior to the check presentation, Powell, Aliseda and Cigarroa will visit Lyford High School, 8204 Simon Gomez Road, from 10:45 to 11:45 a.m. to meet with students and teachers.

-The new university and medical school will combine the talent, assets and resources of UT Brownsville, UT Pan American and the RAHC and is expected to enroll its first class in the fall of 2015.
 A campaign is currently under way to seek community input on the new name of the institution, and a search advisory committee is recruiting and reviewing candidates to serve as president of the new university.

 For more information, please visit the Project South Texas website.